-- 1. Submit the Columbia College undergraduate application for admission with a one-time non-refundable \$35 application fee. - 2.
-Request an official transcript from each college attended be sent directly to the Admissions Office. - 3.
-If semester hours earned total fewer than 24, request official high school transcript be sent directly to the Admissions Office, or submit GED scores. - 4.
+- 1. Submit the Columbia College undergraduate application for admission with a one-time non-refundable \$35 application fee. - Request an official transcript from each college or university attended, including dual credit, be sent directly to the Evaluations Office.
+Please direct all official documents to: Evaluations, 1001 Rogers St., Columbia, MO 65216. - If semester hours earned total less than 24, request an official high school transcript or GED scores be sent directly to the Evaluations Office.. - 4.
 Provide a copy of the resident alien card, if a permanent resident but not a U.S. citizen.

 Transfer students who do not present a minimum cumulative 2.0 grade point average for previous college coursework may be considered for admission through the Admissions Review Committee process.
-(See Admissions Review Process, p.
-86)

-Students who are on suspension from another insitution are recommended to wait one semester before applying for admission to Columbia College.
-Students on suspension or probation may be considered for admission only through the review process.
+Students who are on suspension from another institution are recommended to wait one semester before applying for admission to Columbia College.
+Students on suspension may be considered for admission only through the review process.